-Please note: some providers may charge an administration or consultation fee.
+Some providers may charge an administration or consultation fee.
 Be sure to check if this applies to you.

+Most people who are fully vaccinated do not require a booster dose.
 It is recommended that you speak with your GP if it has been a few years since getting a JEV vaccine.